 Just like the Schwinn 470, the Sole E25 is very comfortable to use.
 The oversized foot pedals and the large handlebars make it extremely easy, even for a tall user like me.
 My partner, who’s 5’7 was also able to use it comfortably.

-The 20-levels of resistance are quite sufficient for a vigorous home workout.
+The 20-levels of resistance are quite sufficient for a vigorous dose of cardio after your workouts.
 To add to that, there are 20-incremental levels of incline, which lets you fine tune the difficulty level.
-Exercising on this baby will give a lot of the usual benefits from working out; increased metabolism, keeping your weight in check, more energy, being more healthy, and all of that from the comfort of your home gym.
+Exercising on this baby will give a lot of the usual benefits from working out; increased metabolism, keeping your weight in check, more energy, being more healthy, and all of that from the comfort of your home's backyard gym.

 Entry-level is usually a term used to mask tradeoffs.
 You’d be surprised to know that there are none with the Sole E25.